Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Things to Do in Calgary

 Calgary is a unique city.
 It’s modern but still has roots in cowboy culture.
-The city is best known for the Calgary Stampede, which is an annual event occurring each July since 1912.
-It is one of Canada’s largest festivals, with over 1 million people visiting it every year.
+The city is best known for the Calgary Stampede, an annual event occurring each July since 1912.
+It is one of Canada’s largest festivals, with over 1 million people visiting it each year.

 Due to its proximity to the Rocky Mountains, the city has traditionally been a popular destination for winter sports.
-And after hosting the 1988 Winter Olympics, Calgary is now home to several major winter sporting facilities such as Canada Olympic Park and the Olympic Oval.
+After hosting the 1988 Winter Olympics, Calgary is home to several major winter sporting facilities such as Canada Olympic Park and the Olympic Oval.

 Public Spaces & Attractions